r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 You can invite **Collaborators** to your repository and manage their permissions by going to the repository settings and selecting "Manage Access."

+# Some programs to discuss

+**Google Summer of Code (GSoC)** is a global program that brings new contributors into open source software development.
+Launched in 2005, GSoC pairs students and beginners with mentoring organizations to work on real-world coding projects.
+Participants gain valuable experience, improve their coding skills, and contribute to open source communities.
+The program runs annually, offering stipends to contributors who successfully complete their projects.
+GSoC has helped thousands of developers kickstart their careers and foster a passion for open source.
+By participating, contributors not only enhance their technical skills but also become part of a global community dedicated to collaborative software development.

+**Google Solution Challenge** is an annual competition organized by Google Developer Student Clubs (GDSC) on behalf of google.
+The challenge invites university students to develop innovative solutions using Google technologies to address one or more of the United Nations' 17 Sustainable Development Goals (SDGs).
+Participants work in teams to create impactful projects that tackle global issues such as poverty, climate change, and inequality.
+The top teams receive mentorship from Google experts, swag, and cash prizes.
+The challenge not only enhances participants' technical skills but also fosters a sense of community and purpose among young developers.

+**Major League Hacking (MLH)** is a global community that empowers hackers through various programs, including hackathons, workshops, and the MLH Fellowship.
+The **MLH Fellowship** is a 12-week remote internship alternative where participants work on real-world projects, collaborate in small groups, and receive mentorship from experienced developers.
+Fellows can choose from different tracks such as Open Source, Explorer, and Externship, each offering unique learning experiences.
+The program aims to bridge the gap between academic learning and professional software development, providing valuable hands-on experience.
+MLH also offers stipends to help offset living and educational expenses during the fellowship.

 ### Q&A
 Feel free to ask any questions or clarifications.